uzh-bf/dev-challenge/README.md

 # DBF Developer Challenge - Overview

-This repository contains a coding challenge used for the application process of web developers at the Department of Banking and Finance, University of Zurich.
-We think that it is fairer and more realistic to judge the capabilities of applicants with a small task, rather than asking questions about technical topics.
+The DBF Developer Challenge is a coding challenge for applicants to web developer positions at the Department of Banking and Finance, University of Zurich.
+We think that it is fairer and more realistic to judge the capabilities of applicants with a small task, rather than asking theoretical questions about technical topics.

-If you seek more information about us and what we work on at the DBF, check <https://uzh-bf.github.io/joinus/>!
+If you seek more information about us and what we work on at the DBF, check out <https://uzh-bf.github.io/joinus/>!

 <br>

 ## Application process

-When you apply for a job at our department, this will be the process:
+When you apply for a job at our department, you will:

-1. Solve [challenge part 1](task_1.md): Create a small React app to show your technical abilities :robot:
+1. Solve [Challenge Part 1](task_1.md): Create a small React app to show your technical abilities :robot:
-2. Solve [challenge part 2](task_2.md): Answer 3 out of 5 questions to prove your knowledge :pencil2:
+2. Solve [Challenge Part 2](task_2.md): Answer 3 practically-oriented questions to prove your knowledge :pencil2:
-3. Send us the the results (of both parts) for a quick evaluation :outbox_tray:
+3. Send us the results of your challenge for a quick evaluation :outbox_tray:

-4. Everybody that successfully completes the challenge gets invited to a job interview :bell:
-5. If we feel like you fit in our team, we will hire you! :checkered_flag::moneybag:
+Everybody that completes the challenge with a reasonable standard (it does not have to be perfect) gets invited to a job interview.
+The challenge allows us to focus more on alignment of interests and your cultural fit rather than asking you a lot of technical questions :bell: However, we will most certainly talk to you about the challenge and your responses.

 <br>